Kscl1/globulhub-python-project/globalhubproject/README.md

    <img src= "./images/page1.png" width =598 height=420>

 - And the second part of the gui looks like this.
-There are payment details and and order button.
+There are payment details and an order button.

    <img src= "./images/page2.png" width =598 height=420>